 The original portion of the home was constructed in 1963.
 Due to its flexible, living architecture, the home has been easily modified over the last 56 years, to meet the owners’ needs.
 Since there are no load-bearing walls, the owners have reassigned interior spaces over time.
 Every wall in the home could be taken down, if a new buyer wanted to reconfigure the entire layout.
 The split bedroom side of the home could be re-configured into a mother-in law suite or can be modified to suit any lifestyle.
 This home features unique “fire-safe” design, which included heavy timber, no above ceiling cavity space and glass to the ceiling in all rooms, that could provide smoke and heat release, in the event of a fire.

-Additional features at this home include a premium Derbigum roof (2017), new gas service line (2001), new water service line (2001), updated HVAC systems and an oversized septic system.
+Additional features at this home include a premium Derbigum roof (2017), new gas service line (2001), new water service line (2001), updated HVAC systems (and maintained by Bulldog air conditioning & heating), and an oversized septic system.

 The level of workmanship used throughout the home is simply not something you will find every day.
 You would be hard-pressed to find another home with these features and amenities, with this 4-way view lot, in the Town of Paradise Valley, at a more affordable price point.
 This mid-century jewel is a true classic that like a fine wine, will only get better with time.